-© 2023 Arquebus Solutions Ltd. All rights reserved.
+© 2024 Arquebus Solutions Ltd. All rights reserved.

-Arquebus has worked on a number of high-profile research projects.
+Arquebus has delivered a number of high-profile research projects.
 These include the EU funded Project EFFECT that assessed the scale and nature of gun-enabled crime within the EU and its bordering countries; Project SAFTE, an EU funded, and Flemish Peace Institute-led project that seeks to understand the characteristics of illicit firearms markets; Project FOCAL-SF, to assess the implementation of Firearms Focal Points in Europe and third party states, and Project REGISYNC, to assess the state of play for SALW registration across 37 EU Member States and third party beneficiaries to develop common standards and sharing of best practices.

 Our proven track record of supporting research-based projects demonstrates our ability to handle complex projects in isolation, or in support of partners.
 If you are looking to develop or deliver a research-based project or programme within the SALW area, please do not hesitate to get in touch to see how we can assist you.